-Although several summer annual weeds may be more competitive, waterhemp gains a competitive advantage through the sheer number of plants infesting an area.
-Season-long competition by waterhemp (more than 20 plants per square foot) has been shown to reduce soybean yield by 44 percent.
-Waterhemp that emerged as late as the V5 stage in soybeans can reduce yields up to 10 percent.
+Waterhemp gains a competitive advantage over several more aggressive summer annual weeds through the sheer number of plants that can infest an area.
+Season-long competition by waterhemp (more than 20 plants per square foot) has been shown to reduce soybean yield by 44%.
+Waterhemp that emerged as late as V5 soybean reduced yields up to 10%.

-Waterhemp compensates for small seed size by having a higher relative growth rate than most weeds or crops – typically between 1 and 1 1/4 inches per day during the growing season.
+Waterhemp grows more rapidly than most weeds or crops – typically about 1 to 1.25 inches per day during the growing season.
 This allows waterhemp seedlings to acquire more sunlight than other weeds.

-Waterhemp emerges throughout the growing season, and a higher percentage of plants can emerge later in the season than is typical with most other summer annual weeds.
-This emergence pattern allows waterhemp to avoid many pre-emergent herbicides and often allows this weed to flourish after postemergent applications of nonresidual herbicides like glyphosate.
+This species emerges throughout the growing season, and a higher percentage of plants can emerge later in the season than is typical with most other summer annual weeds.
+This emergence pattern allows waterhemp to avoid many pre-emergence herbicides and often allows this weed to flourish after post-emergence applications of non-residual herbicides like glyphosate.